 Moving forward, we should seek to forsake them.
 Our first names, middle names, and surnames suffice for the purposes of being addressed and referred to.
 Is a person decent?
 Are they honest?
 Do they care?
 Are they interesting?
 What else do you need to know?
 All people should be considered equally at the outset of an interaction.
 Personal titles undermine this humble premise.

-As a protest against inequality, I advocate completely refraining from using personal titles: ending their practice will send a strong message that we should break down the barriers that have been contrived between us.
+To use a personal title is to accept inequality.
+As a protest against inequality, I advocate completely refraining from using any personal title: ending this practice will send a strong message that we should break down the barriers that have been contrived between us.

 Start by leaving forms blank: waive and challenge the obligation to state a title when prompted in the future.
 Begin to initiate discussions about what they mean and what their negative impact is: the status quo is sustained by unquestioned tradition and custom.
 They’ll become duly obsolete with time.
 Subsequently, formal obligations will cease to exist.